 is it has a luminosity of 10 million candles, a continuous red light at the base of the tower shining towards the south at a focal plane of 77m which helps ships pass the infamous Albatross and Bellows rock.

 Roman Rock Lighthouse

-The famous lighthouse that you see when entering and exiting Simon’s Town Bay, is Roman Rock lighthouse.
+The famous lighthouse that you see when entering and exiting Simon’s Town Bay, is the Roman Rock Lighthouse.
 This lighthouse was built in 1861.
 It is the only lighthouse built on a rock in the whole of the southern hemisphere.
 It was extremely difficult and complex to construct and the conditions were dangerous.
 During storms, the lighthouse vibrated terrifyingly and was engulfed in water during heavy storms leaving the lighthouse keeper unable to emerge.
-In 1919 the Romans Rock lighthouse was unmanned, and is now powered by an undersea electrical cable, the only one in South Africa.
-Additional reposts after the Lusitania wreck, prompted for another lighthouse to be built at Slangkop Point, Kommetjie.
-The Slangkop lighthouse is unique as it is the tallest in South Africa, and the only one to be built of cast iron.
+In 1919 the Romans Rock lighthouse was unmanned and is now powered by an undersea electrical cable, the only one in South Africa.
+Additional reposts after the Lusitania wreck prompted for another lighthouse to be built at Slangkop Point, Kommetjie.
+The Slangkop Lighthouse is unique as it is the tallest in South Africa, and the only one to be built of cast iron.

 Tags: Cape Point – Cape Town, False Bay